 Like many stamps of that era, the 20c Ceres Black bears more than a resemblance to its British cousin.
 With France being a republic the stamp does not feature a monarch like the Penny Black, instead it features an effigy of the Roman goddess Ceres on a black background.

 And just like the Penny Black, it led a relatively short life which adds to its appeal today.
 It was discovered that the black cancellations were occasionally masked and the stamp was easily reused and it was replaced the following year.

 The last time we were able to offer the 20c Ceres Black it sold out within days.
-After years of searching we have managed to build up a small number to offer Westminster Collectors today, but with a limited number available you’ll need to act quickly to secure yours.
+We have managed to build up a small number to offer Westminster Collectors today, but with a limited number available you’ll need to act quickly to secure yours.

 Ensure you don’t miss out on this philatelic first by securing yours today.